voytas75/Courses/temp.md

 The -match operator allows you to efficiently filter and process data using regex patterns within PowerShell.
 By combining regex with PowerShell’s capabilities, you can perform powerful text filtering, data extraction, and data manipulation tasks.

-In the next lesson, we’ll explore more advanced regex concepts, including character classes, grouping, and backreferences.
-If you have any questions or need further assistance with using the -match operator, feel free to ask! 🌟
+In the next lesson, we’ll explore more advanced regex concepts, including character classes, grouping, and backreferences. 🌟

 ##### Hands-on exercises for text filtering.